awsdocs/aws-lambda-developer-guide/doc_source/services-lex.md

 }
 ```

 Note that the additional fields required for `dialogAction` vary based on the value of the `type` field\.
-For more information about the event and response fields, see [Lambda Event and Response Format](https://docs.aws.amazon.com/lex/latest/dg/lambda-input-response-format.html) in the *Amazon Lex Developer Guide*\.
-For an example tutorial that shows how to use Lambda with Amazon Lex, see [Exercise 1: Create Amazon Lex Bot Using a Blueprint](https://docs.aws.amazon.com/lex/latest/dg/gs-bp.html) in the *Amazon Lex Developer Guide*\.
+For more information about the event and response fields, see [Lambda event and response format](https://docs.aws.amazon.com/lex/latest/dg/lambda-input-response-format.html) in the *Amazon Lex Developer Guide*\.
+For an example tutorial that shows how to use Lambda with Amazon Lex, see [Exercise 1: Create Amazon Lex bot using a blueprint](https://docs.aws.amazon.com/lex/latest/dg/gs-bp.html) in the *Amazon Lex Developer Guide*\.

-## Roles and Permissions<a name="services-cloudfront-permissions"></a>
+## Roles and permissions<a name="services-cloudfront-permissions"></a>

 You need to configure a service\-linked role as your function's [execution role](lambda-intro-execution-role.md)\.
 Amazon Lex defines the service\-linked role with predefined permissions\.
 When you create an Amazon Lex bot using the console, the service\-linked role is created automatically\.
 To create a service\-linked role with the AWS CLI, use the `create-service-linked-role` command\.